Australian Bombshell Madi Edwards Shows Off Hourglass Figure In Lacy Black Underwear

 “You look incredible,” said another female follower, adding that Madi’s figure was her “body goals.”

-Madi has been busy this summer showcasing her enviable figure for a variety of brands, including Mura Boutique, City Beach Australia and Bras N Things.
-The Australian bombshell doesn’t seem to mind showing off little skin, and has updated her Instagram account with several shots of her wearing skimpy bikinis over the summer.
+Madi has been busy this summer showcasing her enviable figure for a variety of brands, including Mura Boutique, City Beach Australia, and Bras N Things.
+The Australian bombshell doesn’t seem to mind showing off little skin and has updated her Instagram account with several shots of her wearing skimpy bikinis over the summer.
 As The Inquisitr recently reported, the beauty showed some skin in a skimpy pink bathing suit.

 In June, the beauty spent some time in Fiji, where she had some fun in the sun.
 She shared several photos of her time there, including one in which she wore a revealing bikini.